-Rule 710 of the SGX-ST Listing Manual requires an issuer to describe its corporate governance practices with specific reference to the principles of the Code of Corporate Governance 2012 (the "Code") in its annual report.
+Rule 710 of the Listing Manual of the Singapore Exchange Securities ("SGX-ST") require an issuer to describe its corporate governance practices with specific reference to the principles of the Code of Corporate Governance 2012 (the "Code") in its annual report.
 An issuer is required to disclose any deviations from any Principles and Guidelines of the Code together with an appropriate explanation for such deviation in the annual report.
 This report outlines the Company's corporate governance processes and activities with specific reference to the Code.
 The Company has complied with the principles and guidelines as set out in the Code where appropriate.